 Tell us about your job and pay factors like skills and education Find your market worth with a report tailored to you Negotiate your pay with confidence

 Senior accountants are the lead "numbers" people in any company with an accounting division.
 They are responsible for keeping a company financially organized.
 They must be talented in mathematics and organized so as not to miss any financial information.
 Even missing one number in the thousands of numbers they see every year can completely change the standing and decisions of their company executives.
 So, it is imperative that they be accurate.
-Senior accountants also will often manage teams of accountants when working for larger companies.
+Senior accountants also will often manage team…Read more

 Senior Accountant Tasks

-Maintain records of assets, liabilities, profit and loss, tax liability, or other financial activities within an organization.
+- Maintain records of assets, liabilities, profit and loss, tax liability, or other financial activities within an organization.

-Investigate budget and variance issues.
+- Investigate budget and variance issues.

-Analyze financial data in order to prepare financial reports and prepare budget forecasts.
+- Analyze financial data in order to prepare financial reports and prepare budget forecasts.

-Maintain general ledger as needed.
+- Maintain general ledger as needed.

-Generate and interpret financial records and statements for management.
+- Generate and interpret financial records and statements for management.